 Professor Nicholas RaceProfessor of Networked Systems

 I am the principal investigator of NG-CDI, an EPSRC/BT funded Prosperity Partnership.
-I am also the principal investigator at Lancaster of 5GRIT & INITIATE, and co-investigator of the EPSRC TOUCAN Programme Grant.
-Previously I was the principal investigator at Lancaster of the MPAT, FI-CONTENT2, STEER, GN3plus, Fed4FIRE, OFELIA and P2P-Next EU projects.
+I am also the principal investigator at Lancaster of AI4ME, an EPSRC/BBC funded Prosperity Partnership and MANY.
+Previously I was the principal investigator at Lancaster of the 5GRIT, INITIATE, MPAT, FI-CONTENT2, STEER, GN3plus, Fed4FIRE, OFELIA and P2P-Next EU projects.

 SCC365: Advanced Networking